 Day 1-3: Quick Win

 Guide them to their first success.
-This could be setting up their account, using a key feature, or getting a result.
 The quicker they see value, the less likely they'll churn.

 Day 7: Check-In and Support